Interpretation services – Communication in all languages and situations

-Simultaneous interpretation services are usually used for large conferences and meetings.
+Simultaneous interpretation services using interpreting booths are usually used for larger conferences, congresses and meetings.
 The interpreters are skilled experts, and able to speak and listen at the same time.
 They deliver the message in the target language as quickly as they can formulate it from the source language while the source-language speaker continues to speak.

 This form of interpretation requires specialised equipment to transmit the interpreted speech to a large number of participants.
 The interpreter sits in a soundproof booth with technical equipment and speaks into a microphone.
 The interpreter should be able to see the speaker and listens to the speaker via earphones.
-Simultaneous interpretation is usually carried out by two interpreters per language combination as it is rather exhausting for the interpreter and requires a lot of concentration.
+Simultaneous interpretation is usually carried out by two interpreters per language combination as it is very exhausting for the interpreter and requires a lot of concentration.
 The interpreters alternate with each other every 15 to 20 minutes.

 Whispered interpretation (Chuchotage)

 This form of interpretation is used when the meeting takes place in one language, but one or two participants speak a different language.
 In this case, the interpreter sits or stands next to or behind the person (maximum two people) requiring interpretation and whispers the interpretation to him/her during the meeting.
 It is a less formal type of interpretation and does not require any special equipment.